illinoistech-itm/jhajek/itmd-321/week-07/lab-ch2-part2.md

 ## Lab Exercises

-Using Chapter 2 (P. 130-133 in the Text Book) Titled: `Working with Microsoft Access` and starting from the `james River Jewelry Project Questions` through `Queen Anne Curiosity Shop Projet Questions` you will be answering each sub-letter bullet point.
+Using Chapter 2 (P. 130-133 in the Text Book) Titled: `Working with Microsoft Access` and starting from the `james River Jewelry Project Questions` through `Queen Anne Curiosity Shop Project Questions` you will be answering each sub-letter bullet point.
 Some questions require short-answer, some require you to create an Markdown Table to represent and Relational Database table.

 ### How to Insert a Table in a Bullet List